pksilen/react-sfc-webpack-loader/README.md

 ## React Single File Component

-React Single File Component is implemented in a .html file where JavaScript is put inside a single <script>...</script> section and optional CSS is put inside a single (optional) <style>...</style> section
+React Single File Component (SFC) is implemented in a .html file where JavaScript is put inside a single <script>...</script> section and optional CSS is put inside a single (optional) <style>...</style> section

 ### Style types